-Here’s a breakdown of typical business expenses that small business owners should know:
+Here’s a breakdown of typical business expenses that small business owners should know and how they are generally treated (some exceptions may apply depending on certain circumstances):

 Advertising